daijinru/mango/README.md

 # README

-To be a versatile, lightweight CI tool 😄.
+A lightweight CI tool for your webapp 😄.

 ![mango](./docs/static/mango.png)

-## Development Guider
+## User Guider

-Use MySql and create a database called mango.
+1st. create a database called mango

 [DB_MySQL](./mysql/README.md)

-use SpringBoot to develop console service, and UI with React+Ant.
+2nd. running the backend service and its ui

 [Console-Service](./console/README.md)

 [Console-UI](./console/client/README.md)

-Use go to develop service for the execution of machines.
+3rd. running at least one runner and checkin it to the service⬆

 [Mango-Runner](https://github.com/daijinru/mango-runner)